awsdocs/aws-lambda-developer-guide/doc_source/API_FunctionConfiguration.md

 Required: No

  **KMSKeyArn**   <a name="SSS-Type-FunctionConfiguration-KMSKeyArn"></a>
 The KMS key that's used to encrypt the function's environment variables\.
-This key is only returned if you've configured a customer\-managed CMK\.
+This key is only returned if you've configured a customer managed CMK\.
 Type: String
 Pattern: `(arn:(aws[a-zA-Z-]*)?:[a-z0-9-.]+:.*)|()`
 Required: No